(Updated on 11/04/2020)

 What can you do to mitigate IP theft?

 To prevent your IP from walking out the door, consider the following set of recommendations.

 - Employees sometimes bring competitive (and possibly stolen) information with them from their previous employers.
 Be aware that your organization may be liable for the theft.
 As part of your IP agreement that new employees sign, include a statement attesting to the fact that they have not brought in any IP from any previous employer.

 - It is inevitable that many of your employees leave at some point in time.
 As soon as a person turns their resignation, you need to be prepared to act.
 Identify the information they are accessing.
 Identify movement of that information 30 days’ prior to resignation and 30 days’ post-resignation.

 - Establish consistent exit procedures that should include access termination procedures.
 Ask departing employees to sign a new IP agreement reminding them of the contents of their original IP agreement when they give notice.
 It’s also important to regularly review your termination policies and processes.

 Periodically review and adjust your access controls

-- Many insiders at the time of stealing information had access above and beyond what their job description required.
+- Many insiders at the time of committing intellectual property theft had access above and beyond what their job description required.